nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    # Console
    # We are not using pam_ldap because there's a SVC login crash
-   login auth requisite pam_authtok_get.so.1 login auth sufficient pam_krb5.so.1 login auth required pam_unix_cred.so.1 login auth required pam_dial_auth.so.1 login auth sufficient pam_unix_auth.so.1 server_policy login auth required pam_ldap.so.1 rlogin auth sufficient pam_rhosts_auth.so.1 rlogin auth requisite pam_authtok_get.so.1 rlogin auth sufficient pam_krb5.so.1 rlogin auth required pam_dhkeys.so.1 rlogin auth required pam_unix_cred.so.1 rlogin auth sufficient pam_unix_auth.so.1 server_policy rlogin auth required pam_ldap.so.1
+   login auth requisite    pam_authtok_get.so.1 login auth sufficient   pam_krb5.so.1 login auth required     pam_unix_cred.so.1 login auth required     pam_dial_auth.so.1 login auth sufficient   pam_unix_auth.so.1 server_policy login auth sufficient   pam_ldap.so.1

+   rlogin auth sufficient  pam_rhosts_auth.so.1 rlogin auth requisite   pam_authtok_get.so.1 rlogin auth required    pam_dhkeys.so.1 rlogin auth sufficient  pam_krb5.so.1 rlogin auth required    pam_unix_cred.so.1 rlogin auth sufficient  pam_unix_auth.so.1 server_policy rlogin auth sufficient  pam_ldap.so.1

    # Needed for krb
    krlogin auth required   pam_unix_cred.so.1 krlogin auth sufficient pam_krb5.so.1

-   # Remote Shell
-   rsh auth sufficient pam_rhosts_auth.so.1 rsh auth required pam_unix_cred.so.1 rsh auth sufficient pam_unix_auth.so.1 server_policy
-   rsh auth required pam_ldap.so.1

    # Needed for krb
    krsh auth required      pam_unix_cred.so.1 krsh auth required      pam_krb5.so.1

    # ?
-   ppp auth requisite pam_authtok_get.so.1 ppp auth required pam_dhkeys.so.1 ppp auth required pam_dial_auth.so.1 ppp auth binding pam_unix_auth.so.1 server_policy ppp auth required pam_ldap.so.1
+   ppp auth requisite      pam_authtok_get.so.1 ppp auth required       pam_dhkeys.so.1 ppp auth sufficient     pam_krb5.so.1 ppp auth required       pam_dial_auth.so.1 ppp auth binding        pam_unix_auth.so.1 server_policy ppp auth sufficient     pam_ldap.so.1

    # Other, used by sshd and "others" as a fallback
-   other auth requisite pam_authtok_get.so.1 other auth sufficient pam_krb5.so.1 other auth required pam_dhkeys.so.1 other auth required pam_unix_cred.so.1 other auth sufficient pam_unix_auth.so.1 server_policy other auth required pam_ldap.so.1 other account requisite pam_roles.so.1 other account required pam_projects.so.1 other account binding pam_unix_account.so.1 server_policy other account required pam_krb5.so.1 other account required pam_ldap.so.1 other session required pam_unix_session.so.1 other password required pam_dhkeys.so.1 other password requisite pam_authtok_get.so.1 other password requisite pam_authtok_check.so.1 other password required pam_authtok_store.so.1 server_policy
+   other auth requisite    pam_authtok_get.so.1 other auth required     pam_dhkeys.so.1 other auth sufficient   pam_krb5.so.1 other auth required     pam_unix_cred.so.1 other auth sufficient   pam_unix_auth.so.1 server_policy other auth sufficient   pam_ldap.so.1 other account requisite pam_roles.so.1 other account required  pam_projects.so.1 other account binding   pam_unix_account.so.1 server_policy other account sufficient pam_krb5.so.1 other account sufficient pam_ldap.so.1 other session required  pam_unix_session.so.1 other password required pam_dhkeys.so.1 other password requisite pam_authtok_get.so.1 other password requisite pam_authtok_check.so.1 force_check other password required pam_authtok_store.so.1 server_policy

    # passwd and cron
    passwd auth binding    pam_passwd_auth.so.1 server_policy
-   passwd auth required pam_ldap.so.1 cron account required pam_unix_account.so.1
+   passwd auth sufficient pam_ldap.so.1 cron account required  pam_unix_account.so.1

    # SSH Pubkey - Needed for openldap and still probably needed
    sshd-pubkey account required pam_unix_account.so.1